Poikilos/outputinspector/README.md

 Output Inspector is a parser for parser output that makes errors clickable so you can get back to your software's source code.

-## Purpose
+## Usage
-The main function of Output Inspector is to tell Kate to go to the file and location of warnings/errors such as:
+The main function of Output Inspector is to tell Kate (or Geany) to go to the file and location of warnings/errors (by clicking them) such as:
 ```
 foo.js: line 1, col 10, reason
 ```